Fazorath/AbyssTracker/README.md

 This project was inspired by the need for an easy-to-use tool for tracking Abyssal run profits in EVE Online.
 Special thanks to the EVE Online community for their feedback and support.

 # Todo:
-Function to average out profits hourly in both the abyss and incursion functions
+- Function to average out profits hourly in both the abyss and incursion functions
+- error input for the incursion Module

 # 4/5/24 TextFile Functionality
 Adding to File branch created to work on the functionality to add